 Just make sure that you’re getting your review from a trusted writer or service.
 Check to see that they’re located in your country and have the right credentials to review your resume.

-Some services charge for a free resume review but many offer it for free as way to generate leads for paid services.
-Zipjob offers free resume feedback and you can get yours here:
+Some services charge for a resume review but many offer it for free as way to show you what their service can do for you.
+Zipjob offers free resume feedback and you can get yours here: Zipjob Resume Feedback

 Forums like Reddit or Quora are great places to get some feedback on your resume.
 There are many people on these forums with the right expertise to give your resume some quality feedback for free.
 You should try to find forums that are related to your industry to get a more detailed and tailored overview on how you can improve your resume.